 - Susceptible fruits include Apples, Pears and Loquats.
 Prune blackened branches out about 9 inches below infected wood and destroy.
 Sterilize pruners after each cut.
 Spray tree with Liqui-Cop (same as #1) before buds turn green and ½ -1 tsp. at 5-7 day intervals when in bloom.

 - Apply wettable or dusting sulphur at 6, 12 and 18 inches of shoot growth (3 initial applications), then at 2 to 3 week intervals until the fruit softens.
 Thin foliage to increase air circulation.

 - For codling moth worms in the Apples or Pears spray with Sevin after all flower petals have dropped and then again one month later.

 - Use Fung-Onil, dusting sulphur or wettable sulphur 2 to 3 weeks before harvest.
-Do not use sulphur on Apricots.
+Do not use sulfur on Apricots.

-- Spray with Sevin when adults are first detected in pheromone traps and one month later.
+- Spray with Sevin when adults are first detected in pheromone traps.
+Spray again one month later.